-Once an immigrant has been removed (deported) from the United States, federal immigration laws make it very difficult for that person to return.
-In most cases, the immigrant becomes what's called “inadmissible,” and must spend several years outside the United States before a return is legally allowed.
+Once an immigrant has been removed (deported) from the United States, federal immigration laws make it very difficult to return.
+In most cases, the immigrant becomes what's called "inadmissible," and must spend several years outside the United States before a return is legally allowed.

 This is true even if the immigrant might normally be granted an immigrant visa or green card, for example through marriage to a U.S. citizen.
-But there is some hope in this particular case.
+There is some hope in this particular case, however.
 The immigrant might be able to apply for a waiver of admissibility, allowing early return and receipt of an immigrant visa or green card (lawful permanent residence).

-After having been removed from the United States, the inadmissibility laws set varying amounts of time during which a removed immigrant will be barred from reentering the U.S. legally.
+After having been removed from the United States, the inadmissibility laws set varying amounts of time during which the person will be barred from reentering the U.S. legally.

 Unfortunately, the legal terminology is quite technical.
 We'll give you a brief rundown here, but analyzing the law and applying it to your own situation will require an attorney's help.
 For example:

-If you are married to a U.S. citizen, then you are considered an "immediate relative" under the immigration laws.
+If you are married to a U.S. citizen, then you are considered an "immediate relative" under the family categories found within U.S. immigration laws.
 That means that, in theory at least, you can apply for an immigrant visa (green card).